Lechtal: Location

-The valley is bounded geographically by the Lechtal Alps in the south and Allgäu Alps in the north.
+The valley is bounded geographically by the Lechtal Alps in the south and the Allgäu Alps in the north.
 The upper Lech valley, with its settlements of Zürs am Arlberg and Lech in Vorarlberg, is a well-known ski region, whilst the rest of the valley is rather less well developed for tourism.
 There are industrial and trading estates, especially in the Reutte Basin.

 Several side valleys branch off the Lechtal including, on the left-hand side, the Hornbachtal and the Tannheimer Tal.
 On the right, a road through the Namlostal links Stanzach with Berwang and Bichlbach.
 The route through the Bschlabertal goes to Bschlabs, Boden and over the Hahntennjoch pass to Imst.
 The Gramaistal and the Kaisertal are also right-hand, side valleys of the Lechtal.
 Near Füssen the valley transitions to the Bavarian Alpine Foreland.

 The settlements of the Tyrol Lech valley are: Steeg - Hägerau - Holzgau - Stockach - Bach - Elbigenalp - Häselgehr - Elmen - Martinau - Vorderhornbach - Stanzach - Forchach, the villages in the side valleys are: Namlos - Hinterhornbach - Bschlabs - Boden - Gramais - Kaisers.

 Economy and tourism

 The upper valley is known for its skiregion Lech (Vorarlberg) / Zürs on the Arlberg.
-This region is an important regional place of employment in the valley and well known for its luxury and exclusive clientele like the Dutch royal house.
+This region is an important regional place of employment in the valley and is well known for its luxury and exclusive clientele like the Dutch royal house.
 There are many international luxury brands in the city-center of Lech and therefore, the purchasing power of Lech is one of the highest in Austria (€6,110 per Person).

-Winter-Tourism is an important factor with 275.000 overnights and an above-average stay of 5,2 nights per person.
+With 275.000 overnight stays and an above-average stay of 5.2 nights per individual, winter tourism has a significant impact.
 Many towns profit from the Arlberg and the ski-areas are well interconnected.
 Tourists can go Skiing, Hiking, Snowshoe hiking, Cross-country skiing, Freeriding, Heliskiing and Snowboarding in the Snowpark "Lech am Schlegelkopf" with 17 obstacles.

 Nevertheless, the Lechtal is a year-round destination.
 The Lechtal National Park offers many possibilities for the warmer seasons like Birdwatching, Hiking, Mountainbiking etc. The Lechtal Hiking Trail (German: Lechweg) is a 125 km trail that originates at the Lake "Formarinsee" in Lech/ Vorarlberg and leads to the falls near Füssen/ Germany.
 The part in the Lechtal offers a great view into the valley and guides the visitors through one of the last wild river landscapes in Europe.